 Go for broke

 Speed.
 That’s all I want.
 For me, fast will never be fast enough.
 My name is Jamie and I’m an adrenaline junkie.
 It all started with my dad.
 He loves all kinds of cars, especially the fast ones.
 I grew up hearing him talk about Ferrari, Lamborghini, Mercs, Beemers, and countless other supercars.
 He would take me to car shows to marvel at their glory.
 I would sit behind the wheel and say “Vroom, Vroom!”
 One of my brightest childhood memories is going with my dad to my favorite Disney World attraction, Tomorrowland Speedway.
 While he was my passenger I would drive us as fast as I could.
-I needed to beat everyone that was in front of me and would get peeved if anyone was in front of me slowed me down.
-As a kid, I even had Hot Wheels cars that I race around the floor.
+I needed to beat everyone and would get frustrated when people in front of me slowed me down.
+As a kid I had Hot Wheels cars that I race around the floor.
 My favorite car was this gold Mercedez Benz because it was the smoothest and fastest of all my cars.